hotamago/Hota-AI-japanese-voice/README.md

 The "Project helps to transform your voice into a waifu or anime girl voice" is a GitHub project that aims to provide a tool to transform a person's voice into that of a waifu or anime girl.
 The project is developed using open-source libraries and tools, and it is designed to be accessible to anyone who is interested in changing their voice.

+P/S: Project currently only supports Vietnamese input.
+May support other languages ​​in the future

 ## Requirement

 ### voicevox engine